 You’re welcome to use as much or as little of the e-resources as you like, depending on your mental health needs and preferences.

-The resource also includes personal stories and advice from Mel and other contributors who have a disability experience, among whom are:
+The resource also includes personal stories and advice from Mel and other contributors who have experience with disability.
+These include:

 Alex Brooker – co-host of The Last Leg, TV presenter and journalist